vippsas/vipps-recurring-api/vipps-recurring-api-quick-start.md

 * [Vipps Recurring API Postman collection](tools/vipps-recurring-v3-api-postman-collection.json)
 * [Vipps API Global Postman environment](https://raw.githubusercontent.com/vippsas/vipps-developers/master/tools/vipps-api-global-postman-environment.json)

+The Postman collection contains examples of all the various campaign types, so it's easy to see what they look like in Vipps.

 ### Step 2: Import the Vipps Postman files